trampgeek/moodle-filter_ace_inline/README.md

 In this version the user places special codes within text anywhere in Moodle which can then be replaced by a link to a question number in the database.

-The code is of the form {QUESTION:linktext|xxx} where xxx is the question id number.
-You can find this number by looking at the questions in your question bank.
+The code is of the form {QUESTION:linktext|xxx|display} where xxx is the question id number and display is the display mode (embed or popup).
+You can find the question number by looking at the questions in your question bank.
 Click the preview question link and look in the URL, the first id is the question's id number.

-Question number xxx is replaced by a simple encryption technique such that the original id number os not displayed by preview.php.
+Question number xxx is replaced by a simple encryption technique such that the original id number is not displayed by preview.php.

 Configuration
 =============